raspberrypi/documentation/configuration/wireless/access-point.md

+# Setting up a Raspberry Pi as a Wireless Access Point

 Before proceeding, please ensure your Raspberry Pi is [up to date](../../raspbian/updating.md) and rebooted.

-# Setting up a Raspberry Pi as an access point in a standalone network (NAT)
+## Setting up a Raspberry Pi as an access point in a standalone network (NAT)

 The Raspberry Pi can be used as a wireless access point, running a standalone network.
 This can be done using the inbuilt wireless features of the Raspberry Pi 3 or Raspberry Pi Zero W, or by using a suitable USB wireless dongle that supports access points.